-Well, it is, and it does get most of the things right.
-The features are gimmick-free, and the value for money ratio is sky-high.
+Well, it is, and it does get most things right.
+The features are gimmick-free, and the value-for-money ratio is sky-high.
 The “Speed Channel” feature, as gimmicky as it may sound, actually seems to provide what Mazel has promised.
 The weight allocation is just perfect, and we haven’t found any other driver that offers a wider sweet spot.

 Overall, the Mazel Titanium Golf driver 460CC is one of the best drivers on the market.
 If you’re looking for a light and thin golf driver, you should consider this.

 One of the things that you may not like about this is its build quality.
 It does feel a bit flimsy, and we were expecting a better build quality from a premium product such as this.